 As stated earlier, communications between a franchisor and its franchisees are often lacking.
 Franchisors can set up a number of programmes for better and more frequent communications.
 The programmes can be carried out by field consultants, through call centres, at regional or town hall meetings, via a system wide intranet, at conventions, and/or through surveys or questionnaires.
 The key is for the franchisor to be willing to listen to, appreciate, and respond to the concerns expressed by its franchisees.

 Some franchisors have established peer groups or peer review panels to deal with franchisee disputes.
 They may be constituted formally with rules and procedures, or may be less formal.
 Peer groups are usually composed of a mixture of franchisees and franchisor management.
 However the program operates it must have buy-in and support from senior management.
-The peer group or panel may be a subcommittee of a franchise advisory committee (FAC) if one is established, and should have a gatekeeper to formulate and present issues to the group.
+The peer group or panel may be a subcommittee of a franchisee advisory board or council (FAB) if one is established, and should have a gatekeeper to formulate and present issues to the group.
 The review process must be confidential and there should be periodic reporting to the franchisee body of the type of matters considered and the results.

-FAC’s have become more popular in recent years.
-The effectiveness of an FAC will depend on its constitution, composition and representation.
-Most FAC’s have written by-laws or rules and procedures to prevent their operations from becoming avenues for individual complaints.
-FAC’S should consider major operational matters, new system developments, significant changes to the system, and matters that will require substantial cost to the franchisee.
-With the approval of a FAC to these types of matters, acceptance by the franchisee body is almost assured.
+FAB’s have become more popular in recent years.
+The effectiveness of a FAB will depend on its constitution, composition and representation.
+Most FAB’s have written by-laws or rules and procedures to prevent their operations from becoming avenues for individual complaints.
+FAB’S should consider major operational matters, new system developments, significant changes to the system, and matters that will require substantial cost to the franchisee.
+With the approval of a FAB to these types of matters, acceptance by the franchisee body is almost assured.

 Finally, a word about mediation which is a more legalistic procedure and which requires the consent of all parties to the dispute.
 Many franchisors are providing for mediation in their franchise agreements or ancillary documents.
 However, mediation should not displace other EDR programs.
 It usually is a pre-condition to commencing litigation or arbitration (with some carve-out exceptions), and in some provinces mediation is required before a claim can be set down for trial.
 The parties can agree to mediate a dispute at any time whether or not the process is called for in the franchise agreement or another document.